Its time to get organised and plan the final stretch for 2019

 The tax offset increases to 10% in 2024–25, to 13% in 2025–26 and to 16% from the 2026–27 income year.

-Equipment purchased with a value less than $20,000 (ex GST) attracts an immediate deduction in 2018 as opposed to being depreciated.
-Note that this has been extended to 30 June 2018 only and may revert back to $1000 1st of July 2018.
+Equipment purchased with a value less than $30,000 (ex GST) attracts an immediate deduction in 2019 as opposed to being depreciated.
 So if business equipment is needed, it might be worth bringing forward purchases prior June 30 due to the tax savings.

 Providing car parking “on premise” as an employee benefit is FBT exempt while still tax deductible.
 If you have vacant spaces, consider salary packaging in place of increasing wages.